braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/week_day_month.md

 ## Send a Campaign on the Last [Weekday] of the Month

-**Goal:** Schedule a campaign to send on the last weekday of the month, based on your desired day of the week.
+This use case captures the current month and day, and calculates if the current day falls within the last weekday of the month.

 For example, you may want to send a survey to your users on the last Wednesday of the month asking for product feedback.

 {% raw %}